Government’s landmark LGBT+ conference cancelled

 He is the latest in a series of high-profile individuals and groups to hit out at the Government, with at least 100 organisations pulling out of the Safe To Be Me conference, planned to take place in London from June 29.

-More than 80 LGBT+ groups and more than 20 HIV groups said they will not take part in the global, UK-hosted conference unless Boris Johnson would revert to his promise for a trans-inclusive ban on conversion therapy.
+More than 80 LGBT+ groups and over 20 HIV groups said they would not take part in the global, UK-hosted conference unless Boris Johnson would revert to his promise for a trans-inclusive ban on conversion therapy.

+Reacting to the event’s cancellation, Conservative MP Dehenna Davison tweeted: “We had such a huge opportunity to prove the UK (and the Conservative Party) is a defender of freedom.

+“As a Conservative member of the LGBT+ community, it is so wrong it has come to this.”

 A Government spokesman confirmed that they were looking instead at ways of preventing it through existing law and “other non-legislative measures”.

-However, within hours the PM was said to have “changed his mind” and a senior Government source was quoted as saying legislation would be introduced.
+However, within hours the Prime Minister was said to have “changed his mind” and a senior Government source was quoted as saying legislation would be introduced.

-The Government now then said it is committed to a legislative ban, but that separate work is required to “consider the issue of transgender conversion therapy further”.
+The Government then said it was committed to a legislative ban, but that separate work was required to “consider the issue of transgender conversion therapy further”.

-Mr Anderson added that it was “profoundly shocking” that the Government had backtracked on protection for transgender people during the same week that the first trans MP felt able to share his journey.
+Organisations then began to pull out of the event, with the Terrence Higgins Trust issuing a joint statement on behalf of 23 HIV organisations, saying they would also not be supporting or attending the Safe To Be Me conference.

+Religious leaders including the former archbishop of Canterbury also wrote to Mr Johnson urging him to include trans people in a ban on conversion therapy.

 A Government spokeswoman said: “We thank Iain for his contributions as LGBT business champion.